daydemir/senseable-python-template/docs/index.md

 This guide provides recommendations for how to structure Python projects developed within the MIT Senseable City Lab, and has the following goals in mind:

 1. Remove friction to get started with Python projects
-2. Improve internal code reuse and reproducibility
+2. Improve internal code reuse and workflow reproducibility
 3. Centralize access to shared resources
-4. Make it easier to publish code publicly
+4. Make it easier to publish project code publicly

 ## Overview